tgstern/flack-socket-messaging/README.md

 If a user is on a channel and leaves the application, this is stored and loaded the first time they revisit the page.
 Lastly, there is a logout button clears local storage, removing the username and any saved tabs.

+Project 2 for HarvardX CS50: Web Programming with Python and JavaScript